TOTAL NM’s Shared Leadership Approach

 Currently, Eileen serves as Chief Transformation Officer for Prospera Partners where she handles business development and systems change consulting and facilitation for the company.
 With a team of wholehearted people, she works to create real change and learning experiences by transforming out-of-date models, growing leaders, and bringing people together.
 She serves on the New Mexico State Parks Advisory Board and New Mexico Public Education Department’s Outdoor Learning Advisory Board, and was a co-founder of the Queer Environmental Educators Network (QEEN).

-Holly “Noelle” Chavez, Board Member
+Holly “Noelle” Chavez, Board Director

 Holly Noelle Chavez was born in El Paso, Texas.
 She graduated from Osan American High School in South Korea and moved on to New Mexico State University where she earned her BAS in Criminal Justice and later her MS in Psychology from the University of Phoenix.